jessfraz/blog/content/post/blurred-lines.md

 issues, or doing code reviews you are eligible to become a maintainer after regular activity.

-This is key because this eliminates the "it's all about who you know scenario."
+This is key because this eliminates the "it's all about who you know" scenario.
 Without hard data of contributions there is no way to be sure you are not overlooking some amazing gem in your project that should be rewarded for their hard work.